 Kombucha seems to be everywhere at the moment, even in Edinburgh.
 I first tried it in London, where these new things always seem to start, from Whole Foods as you could probably guess.
 But now there’s a company in Glasgow making the stuff and doing very well at it it seems (Clever Kombucha).

 Kombucha is fermented tea, which adds to the variety of fermented foods we can now buy like sauerkraut and kefir.
-Fermented foods are popular as a way to get good bacteria, also known as probiotics, into the body to help the gut.
+Fermented foods are popular as a way to get good bacteria, also known as live cultures (probiotics must only be used for specific strains with proven benefits), into the body to help the gut.
 Even live yoghurt is a good source of probiotics, so you don’t necessarily need to reach for things like kimchi and sauerkraut if they’re just not your cup of tea.
 I’ve made a bit of sauerkraut before too (see post here).

 The foods we eat can have a big impact on our gut and the bacteria living there, so it does help to pay a bit of attention to it.
 This ‘Western diet’ that most of us in the UK consume isn’t said to be very beneficial for our gut health, with the overall lack of fibre and high intake of processed foods, which can be really detrimental to our gut bacteria.